 I ordered a few of these desktop plaques from Shutterfly with our most recent family photos for my husband’s desk at work.
 I am so happy with how they turned out and there are countless options in terms of size and design.

-Other fun customizable items from the site are travel mugs and ceramic mugs (I’ve done both and the quality is great!), computer mouse pads, or pint glasses.
+Other fun customizable items from the site are travel mugs and ceramic mugs (I’ve done both and the quality is great!), computer mouse pads, and pint glasses.

 SnapFish is another great photo site to check out with similar options.
 And with websites like these, you can always find coupons online to save upwards of 50%…or more!